What is the most traditional form of marketing? Emails.

 The bottom line of all email marketing best practices is to bring in the audience.
 Once you have that, it is your duty to treat them well.
 Understand how they are interacting with your site?
 Know what they like.
 Perform A/B testing to know them.
 Unlike physical stores, on online platforms, the audience is vast and spread across the globe.
 You can’t just judge them on a single parameter.
 The better you know your audience, the easier it will be for you to reach out to them.

 5. Keep experimenting and understand the metrics

 Do not underestimate the need for testing various methods.
 You never know what works out best.
-Make sure that you test every element.
+Make sure that you use an email tracker to test every element.
 But, do not mix them all.
 Test them one by one.
 If it works well and good, then it’s a win.
 If not, revamp it and maybe move on to other strategies.
 It is about checking the results of email marketing best practices.
 Alongside experiments, keep an eye on the metrics.
 Understand what you are targeting and what you expect out of mails.
 Then, you can work on it accordingly.
 It isn’t as complicated as it seems.

 6. Email personalization

 Getting an email with your email surely seems catchy, unlike the other automated ones.
 Personalize the emails according to customer behaviour.
 Provide the audience with the content that they expect.
 The more monotonous and irrelevant content you will send, the lower will be your conversion rates.
 Make it attractive for higher CTR and open rates.

 7. Email segmentation

 Consumer behaviour varies massively depending on several parameters.
 It is a good idea to segment the emails.
 This makes it easier to bring in engagement.
 The various factors based on which you do segmentation include:

 - Platforms of interaction

 8. A compelling subject line works wonders